DETAILED ACTION

 wherein a density of a resource is configured by the configuration information (see abstract, paragraph 96: density; paragraph 71: indication of density in configuration information).

-wherein, in response to the configuration information indicating the CSI-RS transmission with a second resource density being lower than 1, the single resource element is mapped to each of resource blocks of which a resource block number is even (see paragraphs 258-259: density of one half RE/RB/port, modulo 2 case).
+Davydov as applied above is not explicit as to, but Yum teaches the case of using the single resource element per AP for each of resource blocks of which a resource block number is even (see paragraphs 203-204), wherein, in response to the configuration information indicating the CSI-RS transmission with a second resource density being lower than 1, the single resource element per AP is mapped to each of resource blocks of which the resource block number is even and is not mapped to each of resource blocks of which a resource block number is odd (see paragraphs 203-204).

-Thus it would have been obvious to one of ordinary skill in the art at the time the application was filed to include CDM information and provide for low densities as in Noh when implementing the method of Davydov.
-The motivation would be to include information needed for making full use of power and improve the accuracy of measurement.
+Thus it would have been obvious to one of ordinary skill in the art at the time the application was filed to map the resource blocks as in Yum when implementing the method of Davydov.
+One of ordinary skill would have bene able to do so with the reasonably predictable result of complying with base density configurations.

-Thus it would have been obvious to one of ordinary skill in the art at the time the application was filed to use RRC signaling as in Noh when transmitting the CSI-RS configuration.
+Thus it would have been obvious to one of ordinary skill in the art at the time the application was filed to use RRC signaling as in Yum when transmitting the CSI-RS configuration.
 The motivation would have been to maintain compatibility with well-known systems by employing a known configuration method.

 Moreover, Davydov at least inherently teaches a density of a resource, configured by the configuration information, for the CSI-RS transmission using the single AP is one resource element per AP for each resource block (see abstract, paragraph 96: one or more antenna ports, density is 1:1 even in case of one antenna port; paragraph 71: configuration parameters indicate reduced density).